Home | What's New | Ragtime Sources

 Source: Maine Music Box [top]

-Hen Cackle Rag: A Barnyard Disturbance Sheet Music Cover
+Hen Cackle Rag: A Barnyard

 Johnson, Charles L. Hen Cackle Rag: A Barnyard Disturbance.
-Kansas City, MO: J.W.
-Jenkins, 1912.
+Kansas City, MO: JW Jenkins, 1912.

 [view sheet music]